oceanprotocol/barge/README.md

 ---    | ---
 `--latest` | Get the `latest` versions of all components, referring to their `develop` branches.
 `--no-pleuston` | Start up Ocean without an instance of `pleuston`.
 Helpful for development on `pleuston`.
-`--local-parity-node` | Runs a local parity POA node and Secret Store instead of ganache-cli.
+`--local-secret-store` | Runs a local parity POA node and Secret Store instead of ganache-cli.
 `--reuse-database` | Start up Ocean and reuse the Database from ganache.
 Helpful for development.
+`--testnet-parity-node` | Start up a parity client connected to Ocean testnet.
+`--kovan-parity-node` | Start up a parity client connected to Kovan testnet.

 For example, if you do: